MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/rest-api/remove-model-from-one-or-more-libraries.md

     - enabler-strategic
     - m365initiative-syntex
 localization_priority: Priority
-description: REST API - batch delete model
+description: Use REST API to remove an applied document understanding model from one or more libraries.
 ---

 # Remove a model from one or more libraries

 Removes an applied document understanding model from one or more libraries.
-Note that a model must be removed from all libraries before it can be deleted. (see [example](#examples)).
+Note that a model must be removed from all libraries before it can be deleted (see [example](remove-model-from-one-or-more-libraries.md#examples)).

 ## HTTP request